Health & Safety Information

 - Watch for problems or infection over the next few days (not common but possible) and get checked if you have concerns.

 The sun can burn your skin, damage your eyes, and make you dehydrated.
 Protect your skin from the sun with clothing (hats, pants, etc.) and sunscreen, and protect your eyes with UV-protective sunglasses.
-Carry water and drink it.
+Carry water, and drink regularly, before you feel dehydrated.